 You can’t have a Kentucky Derby party without serving the Classic Mint Julep.
 Sweet Shark has tweaked his version and it’s the one we’ve used for years.

-He makes a quart of mint simple syrup ahead and sets up his bar with glasses, bourbon, lots of crushed ice (We buy the ice for mint juleps at Sonic.), and a pitcher of cold water.
+He makes a quart of mint simple syrup ahead and sets up his bar with glasses, bourbon, lots of crushed ice, a pitcher of cold water, and mint sprigs.
 Then he gives the proportions to the bartender we always hire.

 TIP: If you are having a big crowd, do yourself and your guests a favor and hire a bartender.
 It’s worth every penny so you can be with your guests and enjoy the party.
 The same goes for help to serve, refill platters and clean up.
 Best money ever spent.